awsdocs/aws-batch-user-guide/doc_source/Batch_GetStarted.md

 **To review and create**

 The **Connected compute environments for this job queue** section shows that your new compute environment is associated with your new job queue and its order\.
 Later, you can associate other compute environments with the job queue\.
-The job scheduler uses the compute environment order to determine which compute environment should execute a given job\.
+The job scheduler uses the compute environment order to determine which compute environment should start a given job\.
 Compute environments must be in the `VALID` state before you can associate them with a job queue\.
 You can associate up to three compute environments with a job queue\.
 + Review the compute environment and job queue configuration and choose **Create** to create your compute environment\.